 P2O5/ha at 60 DAS.
 Again, variation of plant height with application of 40 and 60 kg P2O5/ha

-was found to be significant in three stages of recording at 60 DAS,90 Das and at harvest.
+was found to be more significant recorded in three stages at 60 DAS,90 DAS and at harvest.

 Application of phosphorus 60 kg P2O5/ha recorded higher plant height due to higher